Median and effective salary

 Reporting salary changes

-Salary changes must be reported online through Benefits Connect within 60 days of the effective date of the change.
-Salary changes will not be accepted through Benefits Connect more than 60 days before or after the effective date.
+Salary changes must be reported online through Benefits Connect within 30 days of the effective date of the change.
 Timely reporting ensures that congregations and employers are properly invoiced, and ministers and employees receive the appropriate benefits.